rcpch/digital-growth-charts-flask-client/README.md

 `$ flask run -h localhost -p 5001`
 * All of that in a single line command: `export FLASK_ENV=development;export FLASK_APP=app.py;export GROWTH_API_BASEURL=http://localhost:5000;flask run -h localhost -p 5001`

+## Endpoints
+- `/` This endpoint accepts a GET request and returns age, centile and SDS calculations of children's growth data.
+A typical response is shown below in [Arguments](#Arguments).
+Note that growth reference data **do not** exist to calculate SDS or centiles for:
+1. Height/Length below 25 weeks gestation
+2. BMI below 2 weeks of age (post 40 weeks)
+3. OFC (occipitofrontal circumference) above 17y in girls and >18y in boys.
+In these circumstances, `NoneType` is returned.

+- `/results/table` : Reports anthropometric data entered via the webform with calculated values (ages/SDS and centile values with clinical guidance) as a table.

+- `/results/chart` : Plots data entered via the webform, or uploaded in .xlsx format, as growth charts.
+Charts have capability to zoom in and out.

+- `/chart_data` : a JSON dump of the centile chart data

+- `/import` : accepts a POST request to upload an excel spreadsheet of mixed patient data (for example for research purposes), or serial growth data over time for individual patients.
+The upload format for each is different and prescribed.
+Mandatory column names are: 'birth_date', 'observation_date', 'gestation_weeks','gestation_days', 'sex', 'measurement_type', 'measurement_value'.
+These are case sensitive. measurement_type must be lower case and one of 'height', 'weight', 'ofc', 'bmi'.
+This must be anonymised as is in the public domain.
+Any columns other than those prescribed will be stripped and discarded.
+No data is retained on the server.

+- `/uploaded_data/example` : this is a sample spreadsheet of fictional data for users to try

+- `/uploaded_data/excel_spreadsheet` : redirected here once an excel spreadsheet of data has been uploaded.

+- `/references` : currently is a hardcoded list (stored as JSON) of national and international growth references (not the datasets themselves), with literature references and authorship, date of publication.
+The intention is for this to be stored in a database and available opensource (with some governance) for users to update and use.
+In future it is intended to be a national standard for growth reference publication and provide guidance on growth reference development.

+- `/instructions` : currently renders this readme.md.
+In future is intended to be a resource to help users access the API, as well as details of the API licence, rules of use and disclaimers.

 ## Open Source License

 This work is Copyright ⓒ2020 The Royal College of Paediatrics and Child Health, and is released under the MIT Open Source License